GNU-Ymir/Documentations/en/advanced/README.md

 by the program when a function is entered, which is released when the function is exited.
-On the other hand, the heap is a space that is allocated when certain instructions in the program require it, such as creating a new table, creating a new object instance, and so on.
+On the other hand, the heap is a space that is allocated when certain instructions in the program require it, such as allocating a new array, allocating  a new object instance, and so on.

-When an array is created, all its data is stored in the heap, and the address of this data is stored in the stack, where the variables are located.
+When an array is allocated, all its data is stored in the heap, and the address of this data is stored in the stack, where the variables are located.
 The following figure shows the data representation for this
 program: